mark-watson/PythonAIBook/manuscript/Knowledge_Representation_Graph_and_Relational_Databases.md

 - [Neo4j Community Edition](https://neo4j.com/download-center/#community) for a transactional disk-based graph database, the [Cypher query language](https://neo4j.com/docs/cypher-manual/current/), and the web interface to explore datasets.
 If you prefer you can alternatively use [Memgraph](https://memgraph.com) that is fairly compatible with Neo4j.
 - [SQLite](https://www.sqlite.org/index.html) for transactional relational data storage and the [SQL query language](https://en.wikipedia.org/wiki/SQL).

+We only use Neo4J in this chapter.
+The next chapter covers RDF and the SPARQL query language in some detail.

 In technical terms, knowledge representation using graph and relational databases involves the use of graph structures and relational data models to represent and organize knowledge in a structured, computationally efficient, and easily accessible way.

 A graph structure is a collection of nodes (also known as vertices) and edges (also known as arcs) that connect the nodes.
 Each node and edge in a graph can have properties, such as labels and attributes which provide information about the entities they represent.
 Graphs can be used to represent knowledge in a variety of ways, such as through semantic networks and using ontologies to define terms, classes, types, etc.